Skip to main content

 Bio:

-Jamie Gunther is the Assistant Director of Music Education at Longy School of Music of Bard College, where he directs the In-Person Master of Music Education degree and teaches Practicum and Licensure Seminars as well as Community Music.
-Jamie taught K-12 general music, 4-12 band, digital music, and drumline in New York City and Boston schools.
-He has presented at the Society for Music Teacher Education, NAfME Eastern Division, and Pennsylvania Collegiate Music Education Association Region III conferences, and recently published an article in School Music News.
-He is currently engaged in doctoral studies at Teachers College, Columbia University, where his research focuses on music teacher education.
+Jamie Gunther is the Assistant Director of Music Education at Longy School of Music of Bard College, where he directs the Master of Music in Music Education In-Person program.
+Jamie coordinates Music Teacher Licensure, and teaches several courses including Practicum and Licensure Seminars, Introduction to Pedagogy for Performers, and Community Music.
+Jamie began his career in music education teaching K-12 general music, 4-12 band, digital music, and drumline in New York City and Boston schools.
+He has presented at the Society for Music Teacher Education, College Music Society, NAfME national and state conferences, and was recently published in New York State School Music News.
+Jamie holds a bachelor’s degree in music education from The Pennsylvania State University, a master’s degree in music performance from Central Michigan University, a master’s degree in music education, and a doctorate in music education from Teachers College, Columbia University.
+His research focuses on music teacher education, student teaching, and cooperating music teachers.